 A consistent theme through the majority of these style tips is that you need to keep the eye moving upwards to elongate the body.
 Layering correctly can help to support this.

 Layering is a menswear styling technique that involves adding individual pieces on top of themselves to build an outfit.
 Think jumpers or cardigans over shirts for layering in its simplest form.

 For shorter guys, the key consideration when layering is inverting the colours.
-That means having the brighter hues on the lower layers, adding darker tones on top.
+That means having brighter hues on the lower layers and adding darker tones on top.
 This could be a blue shirt under a brown cardigan for example.

 As we mentioned in the beginning, off the rack clothing for men is created from garment templates.
 Take suits for example.
 A high street suit simply won't hug your body nearly as well as a tailored one.
 It's because the tailored one has been crafted to your exact measurements.
 The same can be said for the majority of clothing available to men.
 There will be slight variations from brand to brand, but it will rarely be 100% correct for most men.

 This is where alterations are key.
 By using a tailor or dry cleaners you can (fairly inexpensively) change the garments you purchase.
 It can be as basic as taking your trousers up an inch or two or cinching in the waist.
 The result though can drastically improve your look.

 Although we might take accessories for granted, focusing purely on functionality.
 They can also play a key part in creating hidden inches for shorter men.

 Scarves and hats can keep the eye moving towards the top of the body.
 A scarf which incorporates brighter colours or a bold pattern instinctively pulls the viewer's gaze to it.
 While a hat can make the wearer appear taller.